University of the Coast

 The university offers degrees in industrial, systems, civil, ambiental, electrical and electronic engineering.
 Other degrees include, business administration, law, psychology, international business, architecture, among others.
 In total, the university offers 23 undergraduate programs, 39 professional specialization programs, 11 master's programs, and 3 doctoral programs.
 The university also offers some programs in Sabanalarga, Cartagena, Montería, Pasto and Villavicencio.

-The Coast University is one of the most important cultural and technological centers in Barranquilla.
+The University of the Coast is one of the most important cultural and technological centers in Barranquilla.